deadlyvipers/dojo_rules/introduction.md

 Hi!
 I am Jesús López and I really want to learn how to use git properly.
 I'm a musician who aims to create a new music learning app.
-My favorite path in CodeSchool is Ruby
+My favorite paths are CodeSchool:
+* Git
+* JavaScript
+* Ruby